acoustic-content-samples/sample-wp-wch-asset-palette/README.md

 ## Features
 - Use the WYSIWYG WordPress editor to insert IBM Watson Content Hub hosted pictures.
-- Images get integrated using a IMG tag while other objects are linked
+- Images get integrated using a IMG tag
+- Videos get integrated using a LINK

 ### Known limitations
 -